 - Welding clamps that connect consecutive panels provide some sharp edges that could potentially cause injury

-Our #2 pick for the best doggie playpen is this model from Smithbuilt.
+The best dog playpen is this model from Smithbuilt.
 What separates it from the pack is that it is extremely lightweight and portable, collapsing down to a flat two inches when completely disassembled.
 Like the Midwest Exercise Pen, the Smithbuilt comes in five different sizes so you can pick the right height for your dog.

 This dog playpen sets up and breaks down without any tools.
 It was clearly designed with portability in mind, since it comes with its own all-weather nylon carrier bag.